flowdock/flowdock-svn-hook/README.md

         gem install svn multi_json --no-ri --no-rdoc

-  NOTE: The current version of the svn gem (0.2.0) is broken on Mac OS X. You need to install the gem manually from Github sources.
+  NOTE: The current version of the svn gem (0.2.0) is broken on some operating systems including Mac OS X and RedHat Enterprise Linux/CentOS.
+You need to install the gem manually from Github sources.

 ### Install